-CRL and the Law Library Microform Consortium (LLMC) are working together to identify, preserve, and provide digital access to important at-risk primary legal and government publications from U.S. and other national jurisdictions.
+CRL and the Law Library Microform Consortium (LLMC) work together to identify, preserve, and provide digital access to important, at-risk, primary legal and government publications from U.S. and other national jurisdictions.
 The long-running partnership (established in August 2010) leverages the membership and resources of the two organizations to:

 - Historical legal treatises from CRL’s collections (over 700 titles)

-- African legal documents from the British colonial and post-colonial eras, selected from The Common Law Abroad bibliography (2001) and held at the LA Country Law Library (c.
-1,500 volumes)
+- African legal documents from the British colonial and post-colonial eras, selected from the Common Law Abroad bibliography (2001)

 - Comprehensive collections of historical legal documents and publications from Haiti and Cuba